Ioanardelean/PanicControl/Wiki.md

 ## Features
 - **Authentification**

- Create a account with email addres and passphrase
+ Create a account with email address and passphrase
 - **Monitoring tool**

  Create a uptime check for a website with name, description and url